 Luxury Lodges with hot tubs

-Strawberryfield Park is home to 23 boutique, one and two-bedroom luxury lodges with hot tubs.
+Strawberryfield Park is home to 23 boutique, one and two-bedroom luxury lodges, all with hot tubs.
 Seven lodges are dog-friendly so your pooch can take a break with you.
 Each lodge is generously spaced out in 14-acres of land which used to be strawberry fields.

 Once upon a time, strawberries were planted and nurtured in the straw strewn fields before being carefully picked, packaged and transported away to London by train.
 The Strawberry Line is now a cycle and walking trail.
 This is Somerset, land of Cider and Scrumpy and so it’s only right and proper that the site is bordered by apple orchards.